This is how our beautiful Munsey Garden grew! Look at all of the wonderful food we harvested! Go Munsey Stars!

 We have successfully completed another wonderful Munsey Garden Beautification Project over the weekend.
-Thanks to the following people who contributed their time, energy, and effort to make the project possible: Mr. and Mrs. Marinero and family, Mr. Hickle, Ms. Roland and her son, Dylan, Miss Lola, Ms. Boss (Sanchez's aide) and her son, Mrs. Gabby Petersen, Mrs. Chester, Mrs. Michaels, Jasper Flesche, and members of the National Honor Society from Stockdale High School.
+Thanks to the following people who contributed their time, energy, and effort to make the project possible: Mr. and Mrs. Marinero and family, Mr. Hickle, Ms. Roland and her son, Dylan, Miss Lola, Ms. Boss (Sanchez's aide) and her son, Mrs. Gabby Petersen, Mrs. Chester, Mrs. Michaels, Mrs. Flesche, Jasper Flesche, and members of the National Honor Society from Stockdale High School.
 Each planter box was treated with a single or combination soil amendment (fertilizer).
 The proposed question for our 4th graders to explore this year is, "What Soil Amendment/s Help Yield Optimum Plant Growth?"
 This project was funded by Kern County Science Foundation.
 Thank you to K.C.S.F. for making this possible!

 We're off to a great start in the Munsey Garden already!
 Students, staff and parents worked hard this weekend to clear and prep the planting boxes for the new year!
 We have once again received grant monies and the 4th graders who were 3rd graders last year will continue to learn extensions about fertilizer combinations and ratios and how these affect the growth of vegetables.
 It will be an exciting year and the students in the Munsey Garden Club are looking forward to the work and the learning to come!
 Make sure to come by and see the work in progress!